Pasindu-Sankalpa/Pasindu-Sankalpa.github.io/README.md

 ## Customization

-To customize the template, edit the HTML (located in `pages`) and CSS (located in `assets`) files in the project directory.
-You can modify the structure, style, color theme, and content to fit your personal needs.
-The template is built with Bootstrap 4, so you can utilize Bootstrap's extensive class library for additional customization.
+To customize, edit the HTML (located in `pages`) and CSS (located in `assets`) files in the project directory to modify the structure, style, color theme, and content to fit your personal needs.